Supercomputing-System-AI-Lab/MiLo/README.md

 ## Acknowledgments

-This project is built on top of [HQQ]([https://github.com/rapidsai/cuvs](https://github.com/mobiusml/hqq)), an optimization based quantiation algorithm library, and [Marlin](https://github.com/IST-DASLab/marlin), a efficient INT4 CUDA kernel.
+This project is built on top of [HQQ]([https://github.com/rapidsai/cuvs](https://github.com/mobiusml/hqq)), an optimization based quantiation algorithm library, and [Marlin](https://github.com/IST-DASLab/marlin), a efficient fp16xINT4 GeMM CUDA kernel.
 We thank the HQQ and Marlin team for providing this foundation.